NordicTrack RW200 Rower Review

 Build Quality

-The RW200 Rower is no different – it has a solid build structure with an oversized steel seat rail and welded steel frame.
+The RW200 Rower has a solid build structure with an oversized steel seat rail and welded steel frame.

-The rowing machine is sturdy and built to last!
-If that isn’t satisfying enough, NordicTrack backs its equipment with excellent warranties and 30-day money back guarantees.
+Like other NT rowers (e.g., the RW500), the RW200 is a reliable rower that is sturdy and built to last!
+To boot, NordicTrack backs its equipment with excellent warranties and 30-day money-back guarantees.

 (Back to Top)